-Press the or keypad.
-To view all steps of a

-segment, continue pressing the keypad until the

-EOS Audio Step is displayed.
-Pressing the

-keypad again will take screen to Save Changes Menu.
-After selection, the cycle modify section is displayed with highlighted box on segment just viewed/changed.
-Pressing the or keypad can adjust the Step Name and parameters.

 To adjust time, the user must press the START keypad to get to the Time Edit Mode.
-The Time Edit Mode

-works exactly like the String Edit Mode.
-The

-and keypads move the cursor between digits.

-The and keypads change the number.

-To set parameters in the step menus, move highlight box to desired step parameter and press step parameter and press , the and we want with the the menus that do not have many values or items to choose from the vertical arrow keypads will toggle.

-NOTE: To change a value, press the or keypad every time a different item is to be selected.
+The Time Edit Mode works exactly like the String Edit Mode.
+The ▶ and ● keypads move the cursor between digits.
+The b and ♥ keypads change the number.
+To set parameters in the step menus, move highlight box to desired step parameter and press START, the b and ♥ keypads to change values.
+In menus that do not have many values or items to choose from the vertical arrow keypads will toggle.
+NOTE: To change a value, press the b are or ♥ keypad every time a different item is to be selected.

-In menus that have many values or items, the user will be able to either toggle or slew the value automatically scrolls through the parameter being modified.
+be able to either toggle or slew the \fbox{top} or \checkmark keypad.
+Slewing the keypads is when the user holds down a keypad for a specified amount of time and the value automatically scrolls through the parameter being modified.
 The slewing is based on how much time the user holds down the keypad.
 If the keypad is held down for longer than 2 seconds the value will begin to scroll.

-During the programming of a step, if the keypad is pressed, the display will jump to the Save Changes Menu.
+During the programming of a step, if the BACK keypad is pressed, the display will jump to the Save Changes Menu.